 What if you could begin your novel without the fear of failing?
-What if you had a process so foolproof, you knew you would finish no matter what?
-The zombie apocalypse could finally strike and you’d still finish writing your novel.
+What if you had a process so foolproof, you knew you would finish no matter what writer’s block throws at you?
+The zombie apocalypse could finally strike and you’d still face the blank page to finish your novel.

 Table of Contents